-One of the best well-kept secrets of the island of Rhodes, Agia Agathi is a dreamy beach you can’t help but fall in love with.
-Agia Agathi lies around 36 km from Rhodes’ town.
-The shallow deep blue waters, and the camping near the wild nature next to the sea and the caves are the main reasons why Agia Agathi is considered a seaside sanctuary, perfect for those trying to escape the anxiety of big city life.
+One of the best well-kept secrets of the island of Rhodes, Agia Agathi beach is dreamy and you can’t help but fall in love with it.
+Agia Agathi beach lies around 36 km from Rhodes’ town.
+The shallow deep blue waters and the camping near the wild nature next to the sea and the caves are the main reasons why Agia Agathi is considered a seaside sanctuary, perfect for those trying to escape the anxiety of big city life.

 Stegna beach - credits: rhodesguide.com

 The beach of Stegna is almost monopolized by the inhabitants of Archangelos since it lies only half a kilometer away from the village.
 Despite being a beach beloved by the tourists of the island, the beach manages to maintain a traditional, rustic character and gives off a family-friendly vibe that creates a cozy atmosphere.